katrina356/TitanicProject/README.md

 ## Machine Learning Model
 The RandomForestClassifier was initially utilized for this analysis to predict who survived the Titanic disaster.

-Steps:
+Steps Taken:
 * Explore the data.
-See what is available.
+See what is available. ()
     * Install the panadas_profiling package.
     * Tied charts using the seaborn_library after seeing the results in the Kaggle Titanic dataset.
     * Create charts on survivability based on factors: age, gender, and ticket class.